-The District engages an independent certified public accounting firm to audit the School District's annual financial statements.
-The auditor's report on the Fiscal 2014-15 financial statements is included in the Financial Section of this report and complies with applicable guidelines.
+The District engages an independent certified public accounting firm to audit the District's annual financial statements.
+Barbacane, Thornton & Company LLP, Certified Public Accountants, have audited the District's financial statements for the year ended June 30, 2016, and have issued unmodified opinions on the West Chester Area School District's financial statements.
+Their report is located at the beginning of the Financial Section of the CAFR and complies with applicable guidelines.